Types of Financial Aid

 Graduate students in master’s, doctoral, or gainful employment programs are eligible, depending on their FAFSA information, to receive:

-• Federal Direct Graduate PLUS — Up to cost of attendance minus any federal, institutional, and outside aid
+- Federal Direct Graduate PLUS: Up to the cost of attendance minus any federal, state, institutional, and outside aid

-The federal government requires all federal loan borrowers to complete the Direct Loan Exit Counseling at any point that the student graduates, withdraws, or drops below half-time enrollment status.
-If you have any questions regarding Direct Loan Exit Counseling, contact Graduate and Professional Student Financial Services in the Student Services Center.
+The federal government requires all borrowers to complete entrance counseling before they can receive their first direct subsidized loan, or direct unsubsidized loan as an undergraduate, or their first Direct PLUS Loan as a graduate student.
+Borrowers must also complete exit counseling at any point that they graduate, withdraw, or drop below half-time enrollment status.
+If you have any questions regarding direct loan counseling, contact the Student Services Center.

 Private Student Loans

-This is a nonfederal student loan issued by a lender, bank, or credit union.
-Private student loans often have variable interest rates, require a credit check and a co-signer, and do not provide many of the benefits of federal student loans.
-Federal Direct Loans generally have more favorable terms and conditions than private loans.
-We recommend that you utilize all Federal Direct Loan eligibility before turning to private loans.
-Students who need additional funds beyond the Federal Direct Loan should consider the Direct PLUS Loan (if applicable) before applying for a private loan.
+Private loans—unlike federal student loans, which are administered by the U.S. Department of Education—are issued by a lender, bank, or credit union.
+Private student loans often have variable interest rates, require a credit check and a cosigner, and do not provide many of the benefits of federal student loans.
+Federal direct loans generally have more favorable terms and conditions than private loans.
+We recommend that you utilize all federal direct loan eligibility before turning to private loans.
+Students who need additional funds beyond the federal direct loan should consider the Direct PLUS Loan (if applicable) before applying for a private loan.

 APU’s private lender list is without prejudice and is for the sole benefit of students attending the institution.
 Employees responsible for processing loans adhere to a strict student loan code of conduct.
 Learn more about private student loans.